dcurtin91/stock-market-summary/README.md

 ### How It Works
 - The front end is a React TSX app built via Vite for production, hence the files `index.html` and `vite.config.ts`.
-- Most work in the app is completed within `Firebase.tsx`:

 1. The Firestore database is configured.
 2. A Summary object is defined, so that the json received from the server can be parsed properly.